Loc15/PicoGamepadConverter/README.md

 ---

 ## Testing
-Controllers that was tested on diferent host modes.
+Controllers that was tested on different host modes.

 | Tested Controllers     | 	Modes (Host) |
 | ------------------     | -------------- |